 - the available forms of pet food and benefits of these forms.

-Although many dog food brands will often reference the AAFCO official publication, it is important to note that AAFCO is not a governing body.
-It’s the science and research based nutritional standards that many pet foods aim to meet.
+Although many top dog food brands will often reference the AAFCO official publication, it is important to note that AAFCO is not a governing body.
+It’s the science and research based nutritional standards that many legitimate pet food brands aim to meet.

 Although a diet that completes AAFCO feeding trials is considered complete and balanced for nutrition for your pet, note that AAFCO only recognizes four life stages: